TokamakUI/Tokamak/README.md

 (Don't worry if you don't know what `associatedtype` means, it's only a simple requirement for components to provide these types and make them `Equatable`.
-If you do know what a [PAT](https://www.youtube.com/watch?v=XWoNjiSPqI8) is, you also shouldn't worry. 😄 Gluon's API is built specifically to hide "sharp edges" of PATs from the public API and to make it easy to use without requiring advanced knowledge of Swift.
+If you do know what a [PAT](https://www.youtube.com/watch?v=XWoNjiSPqI8) is, you also shouldn't worry. 😄 Tokamak's API is built specifically to hide "sharp edges" of PATs from the public API and to make it easy to use without requiring advanced knowledge of Swift.
 This is similar to what [Swift standard library](https://developer.apple.com/documentation/swift/swift_standard_library/)